Understanding Einstein’s Special Relativity Physics

 Torches will allow observers to send out signals

-The torches will allow observers to send signals, and/or mirrors will allow recipient observers to send a signal back as soon as it is received.
+The torches will allow observers to send signals, and mirrors can also help recipient observers to send a signal back as soon as it is received.

-Two scientists performing a light reflection experiment with mirrors, source, and measuring devices
+Two scientists perform a light reflection experiment with mirrors, a light source, and measuring devices

-These light rays all travel at the “invariant” speed of light, which decades of experiments have confirmed is always observed to travel at the same speed, no matter the position or movement of an observer.
-It’s actually quite a counter-intuitive concept, and is absolutely at the heart of the theory of relativity; it is counter-intuitive, because we are all familiar with the concept and observation of relative motion of physical objects in our daily lives.
-This is why time dilation and length contraction are called “paradoxes” by some, because of their counterintuitive nature.
+These light rays all travel at the invariant speed of light, which decades of experiments have confirmed is always observed to travel at the same speed, no matter the position or movement of its source or an observer.
+It’s actually quite a counterintuitive concept, and is absolutely at the heart of the theory of relativity.

 Relative motion

-If I walk at 5kph (kilometres per hour) along a train carriage in the direction the 60kph train, then someone standing at the side of the track will measure my speed relative to them at 65kph; if I turn around and walk the other way, opposite to the train’s direction of motion, that person will see me moving past them at 55kph.
+If I walk at 5kph (kilometres per hour) along a train carriage in the direction a 60kph train is travelling, then someone standing at the side of the track will measure my speed relative to them at 65kph; if I were to turn around and walk the other way, opposite to the train’s direction of motion, that person would see me moving past them at 55kph.

-If that person is travelling in a car at 55kph in the same direction as the train, that person (or their passenger!) sees me as not moving relative to them as I walk back along the train.
+If that person is travelling in a car at 55kph in the same direction as the train, that person (or, rather, their passenger!) sees me stationary relative to them as I walk back along the train.
 That is relative motion as we normally experience it.
-But the following diagram shows how Relativity changes the perceptions of different observers.
+But the drawing here highlights how Relativity changes the perceptions of time and distance by different observers.
+But these changes, as I mentioned, are only perceptible when relative speeds are very high, a significant fraction of the speed of light.

-But Einstein’s pivotal assumption, corroborated by innumerable experiments ever since the famous Michelson-Morley experiment of 1887, was that we always see light passing us at the same speed, irrespective of our own speed, whether towards or away from the light source.
-In that sense, this apparently simple assumption is not only counterintuitive but, as we will see, is fundamental to all that follows.
+Einstein’s pivotal assumption, corroborated by innumerable experiments ever since the famous Michelson-Morley experiment of 1887, was that we always see light passing us at the same speed, irrespective of our own speed, whether towards or away from the light source.
+In that sense, this apparently simple assumption is not only counterintuitive but, as we will see, is fundamental to all that follows, and, indeed, to all of physics and science.

-Ironically, that 1887 Michelson-Morley experiment was a failed experiment, in that the scientists expected to measure a shift in light interference patterns as the Earth moved through space, because their prevailing assumption had been that light travelled though a medium called the “aether”, and thought that the Michelson-Morley experiment would demonstrate that our own Earth’s motion through the aether would show different interference patterns as the light moved in one direction or the other, relative to the aether, i.e. comparing light rays along the Earth’s direction of motion, or against it.
+Ironically, that 1887 Michelson-Morley experiment was a failed experiment, in that the scientists had expected to measure a shift in light interference patterns as the Earth moved through space, because their prevailing assumption had been that light travelled though a medium called the “aether”, and they thought that the Michelson-Morley experiment, measuring the speed of light in a laboratory, would demonstrate that our own Earth’s motion through the aether would show interference patterns as the light moved in one direction or the other, relative to the aether, when comparing light rays along the Earth’s direction of motion, v in the diagram above, or perpendicular to it.

 Light cones

-For most of the time in this article, I will present diagrams in the (t,x) plane, as most points can be made clearly that way.
-But you will often read about or hear the term “light-cone”, so I will explain what it means.
+For most of the time in this article, I will present diagrams in the (t,x) plane, as most key points can be made clearly that way.
+But you will often read about or hear the term “light-cone”, which is a 3D object, so I will explain what it means.

-Light travels at just under 300,000 kms/sec (kps), but in agreement with tradition, we will call this speed “c” and renormalise it to 1.
-Thus, someone travelling at 30,000 kps would be travelling at 0.1 kps in these renormalised units.
+Light travels at just under 300,000 kms/sec (kps), but in agreement with tradition, we will call this speed “c” and choose units to renormalise it to c=1.
+Thus, someone travelling at 30,000 kps would be travelling at 0.1 in these renormalised units.

 With this choice of c=1, if we were to plot light’s “motion” on a simple xt chart (labelling the vertical axis as “t” for our purposes), then light travels on lines at 45° to these x and t axes.

-Similarly, if we were to plot a ray of light using a 2-dimensional (x,y) plane for our spatial measurements, and a vertical t-axis for time (perpendicular (or normal) to the (x,y) plane) and then consider a light’s movement in that (t, x, y) space, then all possible light rays, emanating from the origin O of the three axes of this space, would form the surface of a cone, with its point at the origin, with cones upwards and downwards from there, with all light rays traced on the surface of the cone, all at 45° to the (x,y) spatial plane.
+Similarly, if we were to plot a ray of light using a 2-dimensional (x,y) plane for our spatial measurements, and a vertical t-axis for time (perpendicular (or normal) to that (x,y) plane) and then consider light’s movement in that (t, x, y) space, then all possible light rays, emanating from the origin O of the three axes of this space, would form the surface of a cone, with its point at the origin, with semi-cones upwards and downwards from there, with all light rays originating at O traced on the surface of the cone, all at 45° to the (x,y) spatial plane.

-Forgive the gaudy colours in the first image – I used WordPress’s new Jetpack image creation tool to render this light cone.
+Forgive the gaudy colours in the first image – I used WordPress’s new Jetpack image creation tool to render this light cone, [actually set in curved space grid lines, but that is another story for General Relativity].
 I probably don’t like it any more than you do!
-But it does convey the double cone I was trying to describe in words.
+But it does convey the double cone pictorially that I was trying to describe in words.
 Ignore everything else in the image!

 An artistic depiction of a cosmic vortex linking time and space with stars and grids.